Graduated in 2017 with a major in Professional Music. Principal instrument: Percussion. Note; Gustavo received his diploma from Berklee in 2001.

 Position: Retail Store Manager at Conn’s Homeplus, which sells furniture, appliances, and electronics with almost 200 locations across the United States.
 Gustavo manages roughly 15 employees at his store location.

 Overview: When Gustavo first went to Berklee, he chose to do music courses exclusively in order to start his music career as soon as possible.
 After graduation, he gigged around for years in different locations and ended up in L.A. doing many corporate and jazz gigs.
-But he battled a drug addition, having been in bands with people who used drugs, and in 2008 he “hit bottom” He spent the next few years focusing on himself and recovery, moved back home to Florida and worked a variety of non-music jobs, eventually ending up at a music retail store working his way up into a leadership position.
+But he switched paths, working his way up into a leadership position at a music retail store.
 Gustavo really enjoyed sales, and wanted to go into a retail managerial position, but that meant getting an MBA, which in turn meant finishing his bachelors degree.

 Gustavo kept working at this store, while in 2013 he started Berklee’s Degree Completion Program part-time, taking classes through Berklee Online as well as remote one-on-one lessons.
 He applied to business schools as he was finishing up, and went straight from finishing Berklee into a 2.5-year part-time MBA program at Florida International University., which he finished in March, 2020.
 He had discovered Conn’s and had been interviewing for a while, so went straight from finishing business school into a job as an assistant store manager.
 After six months, Gustavo indicated that he wanted a promotion, and was wiling to “go anywhere.”
 He was promoted into his current job.